sprintcube/docker-compose-lamp/README.md

+# This branch is marked as legacy and will be kept for backward compatibility.
+Please take a look at the master branch, where you can find all php versions and the latest stack version

 # LAMP stack built with Docker Compose

 This is a basic LAMP stack environment built using Docker Compose.
 It consists following: